nazavode/nazavode.github.io/content/post/python-visitor-singledispatch.md

 Inspiration from [Chris Lamb][chris-lamb-dispatchon]

-I know that, as discussed [here][abc-support], I can smell an anti-pattern:
+I know that, as discussed quite extensively [here][abc-support], the whole thing smells a lot of anti-pattern:

 > OO and generic functions are different development paradigms,
 > and there are limitations on mixing them.
 Generic functions are for